-- Business card: You can save the phone number or address to a contact.
+- Business card: Save the phone number or address to a contact.

-- Painting in a museum: You can get details about it.
+- Painting in a museum: Read about the artist and learn more.

 As CNet says, “Google Lens is turning into what Google Glass never was” when it comes to real-time augmented reality.

 CamFind is another visual search mobile app which enables you to search for anything from your phone simply by snapping a picture.